icy/git_xy/README.md

 ## Author.
 License

-The script is writtedn by Ky-Anh Huynh.
+The script is written by Ky-Anh Huynh.
 The work is released under a MIT license.